xma711/notebook/software_engineering/unified_modeling_language/README.md

 UML tools
 -----------------

-In ubuntu, one is Umbrello.
+In Ubuntu, one is Umbrello.
 Simply 'sudo apt-get install umbrello' to install it.

 Tutorial for umbrello: https://docs.kde.org/stable4/en/kdesdk/umbrello/umbrello.pdf